jolwig/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Linear Regression to Predict MPG
-For the first part of this analysis, I created a linear regression model to predict MPG.
+For the first part of this analysis, I created a linear regression model to predict MPG for MechaCar cars.
+To create this model, I first read the data from a csv file and then I used the lm() and summary() functions to produce the model.
 Here are the findings:

 ![p-value](https://github.com/jolwig/MechaCar_Statistical_Analysis/blob/main/MechaCar_linear_regression/p-value.png)
 * Vehichle_length and ground_clearance are least likley to provide a non-random vairance to mpg